Strategic Credit Fund

 What are real estate debt securities and securitizations?

-Common types of real estate debt securitizations are agency-backed, non-agency backed, collateralized loan obligations, and single-asset single-borrower securitizations (SASBs).
+Common types of real estate debt securitizations are agency-backed, non-agency-backed, collateralized loan obligations, and single-asset single-borrower securitizations (SASBs).
 Freddie Mac is an example of a large creator of agency-backed multifamily mortgage securitizations.

 What is Freddie Mac?

 Freddie Mac was chartered by Congress in 1970 to support the U.S. housing finance system and to help ensure a reliable and affordable supply of mortgage funds across the country.
 Rather than lending directly to borrowers, Freddie Mac operates in the U.S. secondary mortgage market, buying loans that meet our standards from approved lenders.
 Those lenders are then, in turn, able to provide more loans to qualified borrowers and keep capital flowing into the housing market.
-Freddie Mac then pools the mortgages it buys into securities, which they sell to investors around the world.
+Freddie Mac then pools the mortgages it buys into securities, which they sell to investors worldwide.

 What barriers to entry exist in the Freddie Mac K-Deal market?

-- Operational Expertise: Freddie Mac requires the buyer of these investments be an expert operator of multifamily investments.
+- Operational Expertise: Freddie Mac requires the buyer of these investments to be an expert operator of multifamily investments.

 Why are preferred equity and mezzanine debt investments part of the Fund’s strategy?

-Does the Fund invest in fixed rate debt, floating rate, or both?
+Does the Fund invest in fixed-rate debt, floating rate, or both?

 Distribution and Returns